The Three Sisters: Corn, Beans, and Squash

 1. Pole beans (not bush beans).
 Common pole beans such as Scarlet Runner or Italian Snap should work.
 The ‘Ohio Pole Bean’ is our favorite.
 We’ve also heard that some very vigorous hybrid pole beans clambering up skinny hybrid corn stalks can pull them down.
 So if you want to be extra cautious, look for less vigorous climbers.
 If you’d like to try traditional varieties, look for Four Corners Gold Beans or Hopi Light Yellow.

 2. Corn such as sweet corn, dent corn, popcorn, or a combination.
-Your favorite sweet corn variety will do, although Native American gardeners traditionally used a heartier corn with shorter stalks or many-stalked varieties so that the beans didn’t pull down the corn.
-Varieties include the pale yellow Tarahumara corn, Hopi White corn, or heritage Black Aztec
+Your favorite sweet corn variety will do, although Native American gardeners traditionally used heartier corn with shorter stalks or many-stalked varieties so that the beans didn’t pull down the corn.
+Varieties include the pale yellow Tarahumara corn, Hopi White corn, or heritage Black Aztec.

 3. Small-leafed squash such as summer squash (zucchini) or winter squash (Hubbard).
 Note: Pumpkins are too vigorous and heavy; plant in a separate bed.
 Native American squash was different, but a yellow summer crookneck is similar enough.